JNDisrupter/JNPhotosViewer/README.md

 1. JNPhotosViewerViewController
 2. JNPhotosViewerViewControllerDelegate
     1. photosViewerViewController(viewController: JNPhotosViewerViewController, refrenceViewFor photo: JNPhoto) -> UIImageView?
-        This method will return the image view for photo to use for dismiss animation if not provided the default animation will be appiled.
+    <br>This method will return the image view for photo to use for dismiss animation if not provided the default animation will be appiled.
     2. photosViewerViewController(viewController: JNPhotosViewerViewController, didClickDownload photo: JNPhoto, completion: () -> Void)
-        This method will be called when the download button clicked, call the completion to hide loading indicator from download button.
+        <br>This method will be called when the download button clicked, call the completion to hide loading indicator from download button.

 ## Author

-Jayel Zaghmoutt & Mohammad Nabulsi
+Yara AbuHijleh & Mohammad Nabulsi

 ## License